Daliao metro station

 Daliao is a terminus of the Orange line of Kaohsiung Metro in Daliao District, Kaohsiung, Taiwan.

 Station overview

-The station is an at-grade, two-level station with an island platform and two exits.
+This is an at-grade, two-level station with an island platform and two exits.
 It is 148 meters long and is designed to handle 8,299 people/hour (2,915 people on the platform).
 There is a taxi stand by exit 1.